Iowa Caucuses Critical for Presidential Hopefuls

 Some of the candidates for president see next week's Iowa caucuses as a matter of life and death.
 Consider Democrat Christopher Dodd who has not done well on the polls and who spoke on this program this week.

-Senator CHRISTOPHER DODD (Democrat, Connecticut; Presidential Candidate): If Iowans give me that ticket here on the 3rd of January, I'll become a household name within 24 hours, the media will pay attention.
+CHRISTOPHER DODD: If Iowans give me that ticket here on the 3rd of January, I'll become a household name within 24 hours, the media will pay attention.
 So, obviously, doing well here is critical.

 INSKEEP: David, all do respect to Iowa, very nice state, people have gotten to spent lots of time with the candidates.
 But we're talking about maybe a little more than a hundred thousand people making selections here on caucus night.
 Why would that matter so much?

 GREENE: But I think, Steve, you know, there's no doubt that winning here is going to get a lot of headlines for at least a few days.
 It can draw money your way.
 It gives your campaign the look of a winner, and let's say, you're someone like Hillary Clinton, one of her big challenges has been convincing Democrats that she's electable for them to become president and that she's the natural nominee for the party.
 And there's no better way to do that for her than to get this win in Iowa.
 If she doesn't get it, all of a sudden, you know, any doubts people had about her seemed more pronounce.

 INSKEEP: David, very briefly, what kind of campaign commercials are Iowans seeing in between the ads for holiday sales?